HannesRammer/Dartabase/README.md

     2.Follow instructions in console
         *enter project name
+        *enter goal migration version

-    Dartabase should have executed the actions specified inside the "UP" key.
+    Dartabase should have executed the actions specified inside the "UP" key for all files INCLUDING the goal migration version.

     Additionally it will update